Oh my darling, my darling.

 The first performance of Oh Minouche, ma Minouche took place in Marbella (Don Miguel) in 1986.
 The village chief was Jean Louis Dromas

-3 GOs created this number.
-Serge Coco D'Acapulco Marques, host, had the cassette of this song, and was convinced that something could be done with it (And he was right).
-The other 2 were Sergio Bianca, sound engineer, and Fabrice Trigot.
+Three GOs created this number.
+Serge Coco D'Acapulco Marques, the presenter, had the cassette of this song and was convinced that something could be done with it (and he was quite right).
+The other two were Sergio Bianca, a sound engineer, and Fabrice Trigot.

-All three of them had a great time preparing and rehearsing this number.
+All three of them had a lot of fun preparing and rehearsing this act.
 The choreography was put together in one afternoon.

-The first performance took place in the middle of a trio of songs (also called a trio playback).
-Serge Marques, Jeff Verscheure, and Sergio Bianca finished their number to thunderous applause.
+The first performance took place in the middle of a song trifecta (also called Playback Trifecta).
+Serge Marques, Jeff Verscheure and Sergio Bianca finished their act to thunderous applause.

-OH Minouche Ma Minouche was then covered in many villages with the same success.
-It has become a cult number over the years.
+Oh Minouche!
+My Minouche was subsequently performed in many villages with the same success.
+It has become a cult classic over the years.

-Today the number no longer exists.
-Unfortunately, and it's a shame!!
+Today, that number no longer exists.
+Unfortunately, and it's a real shame!

 As soon as I saw you * on the street corner

-I said to myself this girl * is made for me.
+I said to myself that girl * she is made for me.

-You looked pretty good * and I invited you to the ball
+You seemed pretty good * and I invited you to the ball

-to dance the tango * I've got you under my skin.[/align]
+to dance the tango * I'm smitten with you.

 Refrain:

-Oh minouche my minouche * oh minouche my minouche
+Oh my darling, my darling * oh my darling, my darling,

-I have you under my skin * and believe me for having made me get up early.
+you're under my skin * and believe me, having you made me want to get up early.

-I have you under my skin * and believe me for having made me get up early
+you're under my skin * and believe me, having you made me want to get up early

-there were no problems * and I told you I love you
+there were no problems, and I told you I loved you.

-we bought each other a snack * at the snack bar on the other road
+We grabbed a bite to eat at the snack bar on the other side of the road.

 Refrain:

-Oh minouche my minouche * oh minouche my minouche
+Oh my darling, my darling * oh my darling, my darling,

-I have you under my skin * and believe me for having made me get up early
+I've got you under my skin * and believe me, you almost made me get up early

-oh minouche my minouche * oh minouche my minouche
+oh my darling, my darling * oh my darling, my darling,

-I have you under my skin * and believe me for having made me get up early
+I've got you under my skin * and believe me, you almost made me get up early

-and I was prompt * in a gas station
+and I was a close friend * at a gas station,

-we barely earned our living * without holidays or going out
+we barely made a living * without holidays or going out,

 we weren't very tanned * but we loved each other